-Do you wish to learn how to incorporate improvements focusing on software sustainability and productivity in an easy and efficient manner in your project?
-This article introduces a good resource for this purpose.
+Do you wish to learn how to upgrade your team's software practices?
+Do you want to improve software sustainability and productivity in an easy and efficient manner in your project?
+This article gives pointers to the PSIP Software Improvement Process for scientific software.

 Scientific software teams are typically focused on the creation of a new set of features that will enable the next set of computational experiments.
 Teams seldom have the time to stop development and focus solely on improving productivity or sustainability.
 However, teams can incorporate improvements on the way to developing new science capabilities.

 The Productivity and Sustainability Improvement Planning (PSIP) process recognizes that productivity and sustainability improvements for scientific software benefit from an incremental, iterative approach.
-The PSIP-Tools GitHub repo is a collection of documents that enable the adoption and use of PSIP for a software team.
-The PSIP-Tools repo contains everything from a template for the first introduction letter to a complete interview guide, interview prompts and expected timeline.
+The PSIP GitHub repo is a collection of documents that enable the adoption and use of PSIP for a software team.

 An ideal place to start learning about PSIP in the PSIP repo would be to start at the online PSIP user manual/practice guides.
 The PSIP repo contains everything starting from PSIP introduction, practice guides to PSIP examples.
 A critical part of a PSIP progress is a Progress Tracking Card (PTC), which contains the goal of the planning activity and a step-by-step list of activities or outcomes to achieve the goal.
 An invaluable collection of PTC cards can be found in the PSIP repo, for your perusal.
 In addition, you will also find detailed guidelines on how to systematically and easily create custom PTCs for your projects, even if you are practicing PSIP for the first time on your own.